 Valle Nevado, Chile

 Valle Nevado, located 90 miles from Santiago, features 2,200 acres of varied terrain, 17 lifts, and Chile’s only gondola.
 The resort receives plenty of snow because of its orientation and altitude of 9,924 feet, and boasts short lift lines and uncrowded slopes on powder days.
-Most of the terrain is designated as intermediate to advanced, and largely comprised of wide-open, groomed runs ideal for cruising.
+Most of the terrain is designated for intermediate to advanced skiers, and is largely comprised of wide-open, groomed runs ideal for cruising.
 Yet there’s also a terrain park and plenty of backcountry terrain for off-piste skiing.
 Bonus: Guests spending seven nights at the resort receive two interconnect tickets to neighboring resorts La Parva and El Colorado, combining for an incredible 7,000 acres of terrain.
 Treat yourself at the Hotel Nevado, a high-end, all-inclusive hotel with ski-in and ski-out access.

 Las Lenas, Argentina